boaboa11/Projects/README.md

 - 💊 **RWD Study:** Analyzing drug adherence trends from insurance claims
 - 📈 **HERO Research:** Cost-effectiveness analysis of new diabetes treatment
 - 📈 **Regulatory Data Analytics**: NLP for FDA drug labels
+🌱 Open to collaborations & opportunities in **biotech, pharma, and healthcare AI**.
 📫 Contact: [LinkedIn](https://www.linkedin.com/in/shanwen-yu-7a1553330/) | [Personal Blog](your_blog)